SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/04-Summary.md

 # Summary

-## What you learned in this lesson
+In this lesson you learned:

 -  **Inheritance**, in general, is the ability to **extend** some or all of the functionality of a class to another.

    -  Child classes inherit **data** and **methods** from parent.

 -  Object in JavaScript have **prototypes**.

    -  They have **properties** in their prototype chain.

 -  We have two ways to create an object.

    -  Literal